Rebirth-of-the-Night/onslaught/docs/invasion/template.md

     Due to the way that the invasion completion percentage is evaluated and the command executor is triggered, commands with a `complete` value of `0` will not be executed until an invasion mob dies.
 To run commands at the beginning of an invasion, use the `start` definition instead.

 !!! warning
-    You can only have a maximum of 64 different `StagedMessage` definitions in the `invasion/commands/staged` array.
+    You can define up to a maximum of 64 different `StagedMessage` definitions in the `invasion/commands/staged` array.

 key | type | range | description
 :-|:-|:-|:-